Email Automation Flow

 Crafting a Solution

-Utilizing user research and analytics, could we create an engaging automated email campaign to address pain points, and nurture users through the process of buying wedding invitations?
+Utilizing user research and analytics, combined with fresh content writing and visual design, we created an engaging automated email campaign addressing pain points and nurturing users through the process of buying wedding invitations, resulting in an increase in click-through rate and open rate.

 Final Results

-Over an 8-week period after launch.
+Over an 12-week period after launch.
 Metrics are based on analytics data provided by MailChimp

 Open Rate Increase